** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 (ProductPrice < ProductRecommendedPrice / 2) OR (ProductPrice > 0)

-- The value of field ProductPrice equals 3, and you have another field called ProductRecommendedPrice whose value equals 2.
-The expression will return true because at least one of the expressions is true (the second one).
+The value of field ProductPrice equals 3 and you have another field called ProductRecommendedPrice whose value equals 2.
+The expression will return true because at least one of the expressions is true, in this case the second one.
 Note that the expression would still return true if both statements had been true.

 ('text' == 'nottext') OR ('ciao' == 'stillnotciao')